Chronic toxic hepatitis symptoms and treatment. Complications of toxic hepatitis

 Preventive actions

 Prevention of toxic hepatitis comes down to preventing contact with toxic substances.
-If toxic hepatitis occurs in a person who works in a hazardous industry, then a job change is necessary, you can retire.
+If toxic hepatitis occurs in a person who works in hazardous work, then a change of job is necessary, and you can retire.

-The disease occurs in a chronic or acute form.
-Acute toxic hepatitis occurs when a large concentration of toxic substances enters the body at the same time.
-Clinical manifestations in this case, they appear literally on the second or third day and are distinctly pronounced.
+The disease occurs in chronic or acute form.
+Acute toxic hepatitis occurs when a large concentration of toxic substances enters the body at once.
+Clinical manifestations in this case, they appear literally on the second or third day and are clearly expressed.
 Chronic toxic hepatitis is a consequence of long-term poisoning of the liver with toxic substances that enter the human body in small quantities.
-Symptoms of such a disease can appear months, and even years after the onset of toxic agents entering the body.
+Symptoms of such a disease can appear months and even years after the start of toxic agents entering the body.

-Acute and chronic form pathologies are dangerous for human life.
+Spicy and chronic form pathologies are dangerous to human life.
 Firstly, because such a disease can lead to, and also because it can develop, followed by liver failure.
-That is, in any case, without treatment, the prognosis of the course of the disease is unfavorable, and the likelihood of a fatal outcome is very high.
-Especially dangerous for humans is drug-induced toxic hepatitis caused by long-term use medicines, in particular antibiotics.
+That is, in any case, without treatment, the prognosis for the course of the disease is unfavorable, and the likelihood of death is very high.
+Drug-induced toxic hepatitis caused by long-term use medications, in particular antibiotics.

 Causes

 As mentioned above, the disease occurs due to the action of toxic agents on liver cells.
-At the same time, the entry of poison into the body can be caused by the professional activity of a person - that is, the body is poisoned when a person works in adverse conditions.
-Also, poisons can enter the human body intentionally - when he himself uses them for the purpose of suicide, or when someone offers him to use them intentionally, for the purpose of murder.
-By the way, the use of liver poisons in order to commit a criminal act is an extremely common way to take a person's life, therefore, when autopsy of dead people, the doctor carefully examines the liver cells, trying to detect traces of poison in them.
+In this case, the entry of poison into the body can be caused by a person’s professional activity - that is, the body is poisoned when a person works in unfavorable conditions.
+Also, poisons can enter the human body intentionally - when he himself uses them for the purpose of suicide, or when someone suggests to him to use them intentionally, for the purpose of murder.
+By the way, the use of liver poisons for the purpose of committing a criminal offense is an extremely common way to take a person’s life, therefore, when autopsying dead people, the doctor carefully examines the liver cells, trying to detect traces of the action of the poison in them.

-Another way that toxic substances enter the body is by accident.
-That is, when a person does not understand that the use of a particular substance can harm his health.
-This is how drug-induced hepatitis usually appears - a person uses various medical preparations long time, not knowing that they are causing irreparable damage to his liver cells.
+Another way toxic substances enter the body is accidental.
+That is, when a person does not understand that using a particular substance can harm his health.
+This is how drug-induced hepatitis usually appears - a person uses various medical supplies long time, not knowing that they were causing irreparable damage to his liver cells.

 For liver cells, poisons are: